Audience understanding and branding research to improve customer perceptions – Equans

-Round tables are like focus groups, but with more of a dinner party feel, so they act as effective insight gathering sessions among targeted individuals who are frequently hard to reach.
+Round tables are like focus groups, but with more of a dinner party feel.
+They act as effective insight gathering sessions among targeted individuals who are frequently hard to reach.

 - Tease out themes and patterns in the discussion.

 - Deter over zealous members and keep the discussion moving in a relaxed but purposeful way.

 - Identify the insight that really makes a difference.

 This is why Sapio works regularly on facilitated events in the B2B environment.
 We’ve hosted sessions on: Supply Chain Management, Digital Transformation, Shifts in the Retail market, Cloud, Security, The Office Fit Out market, Gender Diversity and Photography to name but a few.